gkyriazis-ionos/SimpleApplication/README.md

 go run server/main.go
 ```

-and to run the client again from the same directory:
+and to run the client again from the same directory but different terminal:

 ```azure
     go run client/main.go -name="GOPATH"